Big-Life-Lab/chmsflow/README.md

 ## Statistics Canada Attribution

-CHMS data used in this library is synthetic in nature and consists of no actual data.
+CHMS dummy data used in this library consists of no actual data.

 Adapted from Statistics Canada, Canadian Health Measures Survey Cycles 1-6 (2007 to 2019), accessed June 2023.
 This does not constitute an endorsement by Statistics Canada of this product.